-Alex graduated Magna Cum Laude from the North Carolina Central University School of Law where he graduated in the top 10% of his class and received scholarships for his outstanding academic achievements.
+Alex graduated Magna Cum Laude from the North Carolina Central University School of Law where he graduated in the top 10% of his class and received numerous scholarships for his outstanding academic achievements.
 While in law school, Mr. Woodyard served as an Executive Officer for the law school’s Trial Advocacy Board, and was a member and trial team competitor for the American Association for Justice Trial Team.

 Before law school, Alex graduated from the University of North Carolina at Charlotte with a degree in criminal justice and a minor in biology.
 Alex was a member of the National Honor Society, and a Student Justice on the Student Government Judicial Board.
 During his undergraduate studies, Alex obtained an EMT certification.
 His biology and EMT background, in conjunction with his outstanding performance in law school, and wide range of experience are excellent ingredients for an associate in the realm of civil litigation.

 Mr. Woodyard’s familiarity with the law and personal injury can be traced back to his experiences with his family.
 Alex comes from a family of attorneys and healthcare professionals.
-His desire to represent injured plaintiffs stems from his personal experiences with his father.
+Alex’s desire to represent injured plaintiffs stems from his personal experiences with his father.
 A victim of physician carelessness, Alex’s father is now permanently confined to a wheelchair.
 Alex and his family learned first-hand, from the plaintiffs’ perspective, the difficulties faced when dealing with insurance companies and the court system.
 This experience left a burning desire in Alex to help the injured, which ultimately led him to pursue a career doing injured plaintiffs’ work.